-What is the Standing Charge on Your Electricity Bill?
+What is the Standing Charge UK on Your Electricity Bill?

-A Complete Guide for UK Businesses and Households
+A Complete Guide on standing charge for UK Businesses and Households

-When reviewing your electricity bill, one of the most common—and often confusing—items you’ll notice is the standing charge.
-For many UK homes and businesses, it makes up a sizeable chunk of the overall cost—even before a single unit of electricity is used.
+When reviewing your electricity bill, what does standing charge mean?
+One of the most common—and often confusing—items you’ll notice is the standing charge.
+For many UK homes and businesses, it makes up a sizable chunk of the overall cost—even before a single unit of electricity is used.

 But what exactly is the standing charge, why are you paying it, and how can understanding it help you make better energy decisions?